 The Henrico County Bar Association Court Docent Program introduces eighth grade students to the legal system and the practice of law by giving them an opportunity to observe hearings, meet judges from the Henrico County Circuit Court and the Juvenile & Domestic Relations District Court, and tour the Henrico Courts, Jail, and Juvenile Detention Center.
 The Henrico County Bar Association is looking for volunteers willing to set aside one morning a school year to facilitate the students’ visit.
-Please contact Susan Parrish to volunteer or get more information.
+Please contact Denise Letendre to volunteer or get more information.

 The Henrico County Victim/Witness Assistance Program coordinates volunteers for individuals seeking Protective Orders in the Henrico County Juvenile & Domestic Relations District Court.
 The goal of the program is to protect the rights of victims and witnesses under the Virginia Crime Victim and Witness Rights Act and ensure they receive fair and compassionate treatment while participating in the criminal justice system.
 To volunteer, please contact Taryn Giroux, Victim Witness Advocate.